What is the purpose of Schedules K-2 and K-3?

 If you have already performed the Allocation of Income and Expenses for the tax year, make sure to do that again after changing the Country of a Security, then the taxes can be regenerated.

 What if we choose the wrong country, list a foreign security as a U.S. one, or a U.S. security as foreign?

-At least for tax year 2021, nothing.
-Our reading of the IRS documentation is that they will be lenient in enforcement regarding the new schedules for 2021 returns.
+At least for now (07/1/2023), nothing.
+Our reading of the IRS documentation is that they will be lenient in enforcement regarding the new schedules for the time being.